Grow with Us

 Jason Jackson is the Plant Scientist and Product Manager for Re-nuble, a cutting edge company located in New York City.
 Re-nuble is a recently launched company that takes food waste from the Hunts Point Market out of the waste stream and turns it into organic fertilizers for growing new plants.
 Jason’s primary responsibility is to conduct product testing in a variety of hydroponic and traditional ag systems.
 Prior to working for Re-nuble Jason was a Head Grower for Bright Farms, a multimillion dollar greenhouse growing operation with a desire to grow food in the same community where it is consumed, Bright Farms finances, designs, builds and operates greenhouse farms at or near supermarkets, cutting time, distance and cost from the produce supply chain.
 Immediately after graduating from SUNY Cobleskill Jason began as an intern and then moved into a production supervisor position at Intergrow Greenhouses Inc., a large-scale indoor tomato growing operation in Western NY.

 Curriculum in Plant Sciences focuses around providing hands-on experience in living laboratories.
-As part of this experience the campus boasts a 10 acre arboretum, plant production nursery, cut flower garden, orchard, vineyard, annual and perennial garden, golf greens, hops yard, 1,850 square foot conservatory, 8,500 square feet of greenhouses, and more.
+As part of this experience the campus boasts a 10-acre arboretum, plant production nursery, cut flower garden, orchard, vineyard, annual and perennial garden, golf greens, hops yard, 1,850 square foot conservatory, 8,500 square feet of greenhouses, LED Grow Lights, and more.

 Read more about each all these plant science "playgrounds":